 8:15 prep for tomorrow.
 I’ve started showering at night, pulling my clothes for the next day, preping lunch and getting everything I can put by the front door, this seems to help everything go smoothly in the mornings.
 Get ready for bed

 9:00 get into bed and unwind.
 Try to get some sleep before the little one wakes up, usually around 1am.

-See posts in these categoriesacademia a day in the life advice alternative career biotech bosses broken dreams communication styles confidence dream job early career scientist female scientist flexibility graduate school having it all industry job search Leaving Academia motherhood pharma postdoc professional sexism strengths and weaknesses support teaching transitions Uncategorized uncertainty women in science
+See posts in these categoriesacademia a day in the life advice alternative career biotech bosses broken dreams confidence dream job early career scientist female scientist flexibility having it all industry job search Leaving Academia motherhood new job pharma postdoc research role models sexism strengths and weaknesses support teaching transitions Uncategorized uncertainty women in science